A hand holding a mask with two browser screens and a crossed-out eye behind it.

 An open laptop with the Tor logo on the screen; a cursor hovering next to the laptop.

 The Tor Browser is used by the privacy-conscious crowd worldwide.
 It routes your traffic through a network of volunteers, where it is encrypted before being sent to the internet.
-Tor is also the primary browser for accessing the dark web, making it a must-have for those wanting to stay anonymous on .onion websites.
+Tor is also the primary anonymous web browser for accessing the dark web, making it a must-have for those wanting to stay anonymous on .onion websites.

 At the same time, the Tor browser isn’t a great choice for streaming and even general daily use because it’s much slower than your usual browser.
 It has to route your traffic through 3 different servers, making the connection painfully slow at times.